chir-set/PathReformat/README.md

 Select a markup curve or a VMTK centerline model, and a 2D view.

 Move the slider bar to reformat the view.
+Optionally, change the point for relative distance calculation.

 ![Texte alternatif](Screenshot_0.png)